-Before any measurements can be made, the Measurement tool must be calibrated.
+Pixelink Capture provides the ability to measure in pixels, or in manually calibrated units.
+Before measuring in units, the Measurement tool must be calibrated.
 Measurements are made based on the relative location of camera pixels.
 Calibrating the tool allows measurements to be displayed in real world units (i.e. millimetres, microns, inches, mils, etc).

 The Spatial Calibration window of Pixelink Capture can be used to calibrate the Measurement tool, by following the steps below:

 1.)
 To create a new calibration click the "new" button.
 A calibration line will appear in the preview window (see image below).
 Drag and reposition the calibration line to cover the span of a known distance in the preview window.
 To resize the calibration click and drag the ends of the line.
 To move the line, click and drag on the middle.

 In this example the ticks on a ruler are used as the known distance (from 1 cm to 2 cm).
 Commonly used objects of a known distance are rulers (as in this example), components of a known and standard size (such as a 1.5 mm wide resistor) or a custom printed pattern of a known size.

 2.)
 After adjusting the line to match your calibration target, select the appropriate unit of measurement (from the example above, cm or mm):

 3.)
 Enter the appropriate value in the Units in Line field :